slamora/brackets-wiki/Preview-Images-Research.md

 * So far Brackets does not support immutable documents, hence all APIs that modify text would have to be tweaked to check for mutability.
 * getFocusedEditor should return null - need to investigate what the implications are.
 Some code may assume that if getFocusedEditor returns null that the working set must be empty.

+Needs more research to determine how many extensions break and if so how they break